dgunay/kuroganehammer-php/README.md

 ### Lessons learned
 I thought this would be easy at first but turns out designing an intuitive and efficient library actually takes some programming know-how.
 Something I severely lack.
 With that noted, you will find that this library lacks tests and probably a few other defensive coding principles.
 I expect it to have bugs.

 Writing this library has been a learning experience in design patterns, as I quickly had to abandon a monolithic design architecture when the number of functions, and resulting cognitive overhead in trying to keep them sufficiently abstract, ballooned out of control.
+I also ran into my first legitimate use case for the Singleton pattern - sharing a cURL resource across multiple classes.

 The library is currently a work in progress.
 Once finished I hope to add tests to it.
 The end goal is something useful and usable by anyone who needs this data and is working in PHP.